 For most adults, around the age of 50 everything comes up for review: work, family, and spousal relationships each earn a closer look during this decade of life.
 There is an internal “push” to open the door to opportunities for finding greater meaning and purpose, and there is increased energy to make a sustained effort to discover what really matters.
 At midlife, most adults begin to realize that there are more years of life behind them than there are likely to be ahead of them.
 It brings a sense of urgency to answer questions such as “Does my current job reflect who I am and what my values are?” and “Am I satisfied with how I have been living and, if not, do I have the courage to change it?” and, for many of us, “What do I want to do with my life now that I am no longer focused on being a full-time parent to my children?”

 I consider it a significant life transition that warrants its own kind of life coaching.
-Having answered these questions for myself and having helped many clients who are women age 55+ to find their own answers, I have developed a coaching model I call “Hearts On Our Sleeves.”
+Having answered these questions for myself (see My Story) and having helped many clients who are women age 55+ to find their own answers, I have developed a coaching model I call “Hearts On Our Sleeves.”
 It refers to the characteristic vulnerability we experience when we set out to deepen our state of conscious awareness as we search for our purpose.
 It is similar to how we felt in previous life stages (graduating high school, entering college, getting married) when we stepped over a threshold from a familiar life into one that was new to us, where we felt unsure of our role, and uncertain about the new terrain ahead.